Bvvvp009/lighter-rust/poseidon-hash/README.md

 # Poseidon Hash (Goldilocks)

-Rust port of Poseidon2 hash function and Goldilocks field arithmetic, ported from lighter-go (Lighter Protocol).
+Rust implementation of Poseidon2 hash function and Goldilocks field arithmetic.

 ## ✅ Verification Status

-**Go Compatibility:** ✅ VERIFIED - Byte-for-byte match confirmed
+**Internal Consistency:** ✅ VERIFIED - Byte-for-byte match against bundled vectors

-- ✅ Hash outputs: Verified against Go test vectors (all 5 limbs match exactly)
+- ✅ Hash outputs: Verified against bundled test vectors
-- ✅ Constants: EXTERNAL_CONSTANTS, INTERNAL_CONSTANTS, MATRIX_DIAG_12_U64 match Go
+- ✅ Constants: EXTERNAL_CONSTANTS, INTERNAL_CONSTANTS, MATRIX_DIAG_12_U64 validated
-- ✅ Permutation: Structure matches Go exactly
+- ✅ Permutation: Structure validated against reference constants
-- ✅ Test vectors: Comprehensive test suite with Go test vectors integrated
+- ✅ Test vectors: Comprehensive test suite integrated

 ## ⚠️ Security Warning

 **This library has NOT been audited and is provided as-is.
 Use with caution.**

-- This is a **prototype port** from the Go SDK (lighter-go)
+- Prototype implementation focused on correctness
 - **Not security audited** - do not use in production without proper security review
-- While the implementation matches Go test vectors exactly, cryptographic software requires careful auditing
+- While the implementation matches internal test vectors, cryptographic software requires careful auditing
 - This is an open-source contribution and not an official Lighter Protocol library
 - Use at your own risk